rsachdeva/illuminatingdeposits-rest/README.md

-# Illuminating Deposits
+# Illuminating Deposits - Rest http json
-# All command should be executed from the root directory (illuminatingdeposits) of the project
+# All commands should be executed from the root directory (illuminatingdeposits-rest) of the project
 (Development is WIP)

 <p align="center">